legislation > q & a

 A key aspect of any bill is the definition of "who" — i.e., who is required to obtain a license to operate and who will be regulated?
-The Dog and Cat Breeder Regulation Bill (S.F.
-36 /H.F.
-84) defines a commercial dog/cat breeder as: "a person, other than a hobby breeder, who possesses or has an ownership interest in animals and is engaged in the business of breeding animals for sale or for exchange in return for consideration, and who possesses ten or more adult intact animals and whose animals produce more than five total litters of puppies or kittens per year."
+The Commercial Dog and Cat Breeder Law defines a commercial dog/cat breeder as: "a person who possesses or has an ownership interest in animals and is engaged in the business of breeding animals for sale or for exchange in return for consideration, and who possesses ten or more adult intact animals and whose animals produce more than five total litters of puppies or kittens per year."
 Animals are defined as dogs and cats.

 12. How was the "ten" number determined?

-The licensing number of "ten or more breeding animals" is based on research (below).
+The licensing number of "ten or more breeding animals" was based on research (below) and compromise.
 Numerous people were consulted for their input, including Minnesota legislators, animal control, humane agents, law enforcement, veterinarians, humane societies, rescue groups, breeders and other experts and stakeholders.
 Other factors considered:

 NOTE: The reason "adult intact animals" is used within definitions is because adult breeding animals (males + females) determine puppy and kitten production.
 One female could be bred twice a year with an average of 5 puppies/kittens per litter (varies by breed); this can determine the size of a kennel (number of estimated animals).

-13. What are the key sections within the bill?
+13. What are the key sections within the law?

 14. I heard there have been multiple breeder bills introduced in previous sessions.
 Is that true and why?

-Yes, multiple breeder bills may be introduced by different interests.
+Yes, multiple breeder bills were introduced by different interests over the years.
 As with all issues of importance (i.e., animals, education, the environment, healthcare, etc.), different individuals and groups have different opinions as to what works best.
-Sometimes varying viewpoints and approaches result in multiple bills; sometimes bills are also introduced by opposition groups to stop or slow action.
+Sometimes varying viewpoints and approaches result in multiple bills; sometimes bills were also introduced by opposition groups to stop or slow action.